 ‘Your Coolant Needs To Be Replaced’

-“Checking the life of coolant is as simple as a test strip,” added Fix.
+“Checking the life of coolant is as simple as a test strip,” said Fix.

-If you are due for a change and have long-life coolant, be sure to “never top off or mix the type of coolant, or you take away the long-life advantage,” said Fix.
+If you are due for a change and have long-life coolant, be sure to “never top off or mix the type of coolant, or you take away the long-life advantage,” she said.

 ‘You’re Due for Your Regular Maintenance’